5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Data-Cleaning.md

 **Problem 2 — Corrupted building numbers**

 Several rows had building numbers that were clearly wrong such as 106264, 40364040 and 15221524.
-No NYC building has a 6 or 8 digit building number.
 These appear to be data entry errors at the source, possibly two fields that were merged together accidentally.

 **Problem 3 — Valid looking building numbers**

 Some rows had building numbers that appeared legitimate such as 2057, 1155 and 2300 paired with recognisable NYC street names.

-Importantly all rows with missing zip codes also had missing latitude and longitude values stored as 0 rather than NULL, confirming these are inherently incomplete records at the data source level.

 #### Action taken

-Given that the affected rows represent only approximately 1% of the dataset, have missing coordinates, contain corrupted or zero building numbers, and that the primary analysis questions rely on BORO which is fully populated, all blank and zero zip code values were converted to NULL:
+Given that the affected rows represent only approximately 1% of the dataset, have missing coordinates, contain corrupted or zero building numbers, and that the primary analysis questions rely on BORO which is fully populated, all blank and zero zip code values were converted to NULL.

 ```sql
 UPDATE nyc_restaraunt_inspections.nyc_inspections
 SET ZIPCODE = NULL WHERE ZIPCODE = '' OR ZIPCODE = '0';
 ```

-#### Key lessons for future projects

-1. **Zero is not always a valid value** — in this dataset missing coordinates were stored as 0 rather than NULL.
-Always check for placeholder numeric values like 0 as well as empty strings and NULLs when auditing blanks.
-2. **Understand why data is missing** — the missing zip codes were spread across all boroughs and linked to venues without traditional addresses.
-This is a source data quality issue, not something introduced during import.
-3. **1% missing data is generally acceptable** — for a dataset of this size 2,831 missing zip codes will not materially affect borough or neighbourhood level analysis.
-It is better to acknowledge the limitation than to fill in values that cannot be verified.

 ---